CHDyshli/efficient_crack_transformer/README.md

-## The code will be released when the paper is accepted.
+## The code will be released soon.